jockerwow/TemplateMethodPattern/README.md

 # SimpleFactoryPattern

 - Summary: Creational Design Pattern that enables the centralization of creation logic for different child implementations of an object (class/interface) in order to follow the Don't Repeat Yourself (DRY) principle.
-It also adheres to the Encapsulate-What-Varies principle by centralizing the code that is most likely to change.
+It also adheres to the Encapsulate-What-Varies principle by isolating the code that is most likely to change.

 - Logic: It depends on creating a factory class with a method that defines the initialization setup.
 - Result: This results in applying the required setup in a centralized and encapsulated location, instead of repeating it on multiple areas.